Raffaello da Montelupo: Works

 He returned to Rome, continuing to work as a sculptor under the direction of Michelangelo.
-There he contributed to work on the tomb of Julius II at San Pietro in Vincoli, and contributed (along with Bandinelli) to the tomb of Pope Leo X at Santa Maria sopra Minerva.
+There he contributed to work on the tomb of Pope Julius II at San Pietro in Vincoli, and contributed (along with Baccio Bandinelli) to the tomb of Pope Leo X at Santa Maria sopra Minerva.

 For the chapel constructed by Leo X at the fortress of Castel Sant'Angelo, Raffaello created a Madonna.
 In addition, he sculpted a marble statue of Saint Michael holding his sword, designed to stand atop the Castel.
 (Legend holds that in 590 the Archangel appeared atop what was then the mausoleum of Hadrian, sheathing his sword as a sign of the end of the Roman plague, thus lending the fortress its present name).
 Raffaello's St. Michael was later replaced by a bronze statue of the same subject, executed by Flemish sculptor Peter Anton von Verschaffelt in 1753.
 His version may still be seen in an open court in the interior of the fortress.

 Under Pope Paul III, Raffaello was commissioned to create fourteen angels to adorn Ponte Sant'Angelo, the bridge connecting Rome's center to the Castel Sant'Angelo.
 Those sculptures were later replaced under a commission by Pope Clement IX in 1669 for new angels by Bernini.

 Raffaello da Montelupo also worked as an architect and, among other projects, made both sculptural and architectural contributions to the Duomo in the Umbrian town of Orvieto, where he retired and later died in 1566/1567.
 Vasari summed up Raffaello da Montelupo as follows:

 I believe that Raffaello, if he had undertaken great works, as he might have done, would have executed more things in art, and better, than he did.
 But he was too kindly and considerate, avoiding all conflict, and contenting himself with that wherewith fortune had provided him; and thus he neglected many opportunities of making works of distinction.
 Raffaello was a very masterly draughtsman, and he had a much better knowledge of all matters of art that had been shown by his father Baccio.